irvinhomem/AndroMemDumpBeta/README.md

     - Android 6.x (All processes)
     - Android 7.x (Only this app's process :-( ... due to new SELinux restrictions on reading `/proc` in Android 7.x)
 - Transporting the memdump executable as an asset, extracting it, placing it into the  files directory of the AndroMemDump application and setting the appropriate permissions
-- Dumping a the memory space of a given process to the internal memory, SD Card, or remote network location through the _memdump_ executable
+- Dumping a the memory space of a given process to the internal memory, SD Card, or remote network location through the _memdump_ executable (Partially working)